DeepuBhasin/Web-Developer-Notes/20 Javascript/_Documentation_JS.md

 ## 📘ES6 and Classes
 * Classes are another way to create Object
 * **Syntactic Sugar :** A Different way to type something that doesn't change how it works under the hood.
+* at the end, its all Prototypol Inheritance
 ```javascript
 /*
 //just like